 How and When to Apply

 Applications must be submitted through the MyBenefits section of Duke@Work before the beginning of each semester/quarter for classes that you are requesting reimbursement or you will not receive reimbursement.
-Classes with different start dates must be submitted on separate applications in order to avoid processing complications and ultimate denial of your reimbursement requests.
+Classes with different start and end dates must be submitted on separate applications in order to avoid processing complications and potential denial of your reimbursement requests.

 If you are interested in participating in the program, you should first discuss your professional development plan with your supervisor.
 Once you and your supervisor have agreed upon a course or courses that are related to your current job or will enable continued career growth at Duke and this is documented in your professional development plan, you should complete and submit the application through the MyBenefits section of Duke@Work.
 Your application will automatically be routed to your supervisor for review and approval.
 Duke@Work will send emails to you as your application moves through the review process.